Level 1

 Lesson 9: Arrangement and Instrumental Performance

-- Focusing the Instrumental Arrangement: Point to the Song
+- Point Towards the Song

 - Making a Really Good Chord Chart